Senior Client Partner, Global Head of FinTech, Payments, Crypto Practice

 Chad Astmann, co-head of global investment management at Korn Ferry, says bridging the trust gap is critical as the financial sector relies more and more on AI-driven chatbots to handle a massive number of daily customer interactions.
 It’s worth noting that consumers—who want and expect to be able to handle most banking interactions digitally, as Astmann points out—are driving the demand for chatbots.
 Last year, for instance, financial firms saw a massive increase of 3,150% in chatbot interactions.
 Most involved simple functions: routing calls, providing account information, and facilitating withdrawals, deposits, and other basic banking transactions.

 Banks have had trouble providing the higher-order decision-making services people seek because of the need, in a heavily regulated industry, to be conservative about their chatbots’ capabilities, Astmann says.
-As a result, he says financial-services chatbots often lag behind those consumers might find in other sectors like retail.
+As a result, he says financial-services chatbots often lag behind those that consumers might find in other sectors like retail.
 “Financial-services chatbots often fall well short of expectations, which is what leads to distrust and disappointment,” says Astmann.

 Learn more about Korn Ferry’s Organizational Strategy capabilities.